Winter is Coming.

 Electric Space Heater

 This is the easiest and cheapest (other than free) way to heat up your garage gym.
-You can pick up a quality space heater from any home improvement or big box store for around $20.
+You can pick up a quality space heater from Amazon or any home improvement store for around $30.

-My squat racks sits in the corner of a two car garage.
+My squat rack sits in the corner of a two-car garage.
 The difference in temperature between where I’m squatting and the opposite corner of the garage is around 7 or 8 degrees.

 My last pro tip is to make turning on your space heater the first part of your process for prepping for a lift.